Vice-President, European Central Bank (ECB)

 Head of Group Prudential Affairs, BNP Paribas

-She was appointed Alternate Chair of AFME Prudential Regulatory Board in September 2016, she is a member of EBF Banking Supervision Committee and is actively participating to various industry groups and conferences.
+She is the Chair of AFME Prudential Regulatory Board, a member of EBF Banking Supervision Committee and actively participates in various industry groups and conferences.
 Since June 2017, she also serves as a member of the Board of Directors of BNP Paribas UK Ltd.

 She joined Paribas in 1994 after several years as a management consultant in the Finance Division of Andersen Consulting (now Accenture), and held various responsibilities in the bank, as Head of Economic Capital and RAROC project in the Risk Department (1994-1998), as Head of Loan Portfolio Management in Corporate and Investment Banking (1998-2006), and as Head of Financial Information and Investor Relation in the Group’s Finance Division (2006-2009).